- New Zealand’s scenery

 After breakfast, depart for Milford Sound for a cruise on the fjord-like inlet of stunning beauty with forest-clad peaks, tumbling waterfalls and wildlife that includes dolphins and seals.
 Enjoy lunch on board during your cruise.

-This afternoon travel south to Te Anau.
+This afternoon travel south to Te Anau (106 miles, two hours).
 This small township is the gateway to Fiordland National Park and it lies at the southern end of Lake Te Anau, the largest lake in the South Island.

 Day 16 Te Anau-Dunedin

-Today’s journey of nearly 300 kilometres takes you across the farmlands of Southland and Otago to the Scottish-influenced city of Dunedin, the Gaelic name for Edinburgh.
+Today’s journey takes you across the farmlands of Southland and Otago to the Scottish-influenced city of Dunedin, the Gaelic name for Edinburgh (176 miles, three hours and 30 minutes).
 This cultural university city stands at the head of a harbour, and consists of Victorian and Edwardian buildings, slate and tin-roofed houses and churches.
 The city centre is hilly with some very steep streets.
 At its heart lies the eight-sided plaza area of the Octagon where you’ll also find a statue of the Scottish poet Robert Burns.

 Day 17 Dunedin